Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 I have been using the Google Chrome dev tools to make sure the site looks good on different devices.
 I used the breakpoints in the dev tools and designed the page to be optimized at those and i also looked at what intervals it didn´t look so good in and then added a media querie there.

-## Acknowledgement
+## Acknowledgements

-The portfolio slider is just copy pasted from [Bootstrap](https://getbootstrap.com/docs/4.5/components/carousel/).
+The portfolio carousel is just copy pasted from [Bootstrap](https://getbootstrap.com/docs/4.5/components/carousel/).
 They make really nice things!

 My mentor [Excellence Ilesanmi](https://github.com/lon-io), has done a great job in helping me in a good way.
 The mentoring sessions has been really helpful!

 I would also like to thank the tutors for their patience with me.
 They are always helpful and all of them seem to have a great sense of humour!

-The people hanging out on Slack has also been very helpful!
+The people hanging out on Slack has also been very helpful.